jagan-dara/Webstaurant/README.md

 2. install Gradle.
 Here is a link for convenience https://docs.gradle.org/current/userguide/installation.html#ex-installing-manually
 3. Download the repo to you C drive
 4. Cd to the base directory
-5. run .\gradlew build
+5. run .\gradlew clean
-6. run .\gradlew test for future runs
+6. run .\gradlew build  -  you will see the test running.